nitin293/RavenBuster/README.md

 Be careful using the tool in multi-threaded mode since it can be treated as DoS attack and your IP can be blocked by the cloud host.

-This tools is developed by Nitin Choudhury, Founder and CEO @CyberRaven Securities.

 ## Requirements
 This is a python based file.
 So, to run this file you will require a python environment.